Botanical Surveys in Cheshire

 FAQ - Botanical Surveys in Cheshire

-When is a botanical survey required for development in Cheshire?
+What is the purpose of a botanical survey for development sites?